The Veeam Cookbook Series

 Method:

-4. At the Restore Mode step , choose whether you want to restore the selected Cloud SQL instance to the original or to a custom location.
-If you choose to restore to the origial location, you can go directly to step 11 in this recipe.
+- At the Restore Mode step , choose that you want to restore the selected Cloud SQL instance to the original location.

 Links to Resources: